-the remediation of microbes contaminated water is a highly promising area of research.
-The use of nanofabrication techniques such as nano filtration and nanoparticles have shown enormous potential for the removal of microbes from water, conventional methods are effective for large particles, i.e., sand, plastic, etc. Still, for the removal of microbes, dyes, pharmaceutical waste, and heavy metals, modern technology has introduced effective and efficient water purification.
+In conclusion, the application of nanostructured materials for the remediation of microbes contaminated water is a highly promising area of research.
+The use of nanofabrication techniques such as nano filtration and nanoparticles have shown enormous potential for the removal of microbes from water, conventional methods are effective for large particles, i.e., sand, plastic, etc. Still, for the removal of microbes, dves, pharmaceutical waste, and heavy metals, modern technology has introduced effective and efficient water purification.
 Hence, nanomembrane and nanofiltration are among the best methods along with the nano particles (Ag, Au, TiO2, CNTs, and CNF), which are more effective for removing microbes, dve, and heave metals.
-Nanofiber/nanomembrane and CNTs or CNF are more effective than other nanoparticles for removing dyes and microbes from contaminated water.
+Nanofiber/nanomembrane and CNTs or CNF are more effective than other nanoparticles for removing dves and microbes from contaminated water.
 This technology could have a significant impact on the provision of clean drinking water to communities worldwide thus both processes have their own limitation and drawbacks such as nanofiltration is not capable of removing large particles otherwise filter blockage will occur.
 On the other hand, conventional methods need more inputs, and it is not effective toward nanoparticles removal.